dghwood/wftw_Carousel/README.md

 var carousel = $('.selector').carousel({
-  items: int, // no of items to be displayed in your carousel vertical : boolean, // whether the carousel is horizontal or vertically displayed generator : function // function which returns new JQuery DOM element in the case of an ajax carousel });
+  items: int, // no of items to be displayed in your carousel vertical : boolean, // whether the carousel is horizontal or vertically displayed generator : function, // function which returns new JQuery DOM element in the case of an ajax carousel
+  responsive: boolean, // control whether the carousel should calculate its # of items
+  maxDimension: int, // used with reponsive this control the max width you wish to use for the carousel (pixels)
+	viewingAngle: int, // the angle of the carousel which is generated, 180 degrees means that -90deg to 90deg is generated });